|New Freshmen Students|

 Students must indicate membership in Phi Theta Kappa on their application for admission, they must be enrolled full-time and maintain good academic standing to receive this renewable scholarship.
 The Phi Theta Kappa award amount is $2,000 which is renewable up to 3 consecutive full-time years.
 Students must be in good academic standing and be enrolled full-time to retain the award.

 In addition to merit scholarships and awards, financial need is considered for students who submit a Federal FAFSA.
 To get a sneak peak at what aid you may be eligible for complete our Net Price Calculator.
+The net price calculator is designed to be used by incoming freshman level students.

 Incoming Freshmen accepted for admission and enrolled full-time may be eligible to apply for the following Carroll College Scholarship opportunities.